Austin approves EarthTec QZ for zebra mussel control in water treatment plants

-“Zebra mussels are particularly sensitive to this compound,” said David Hammond, Senior Scientist at Earth Science Laboratories.
+“Zebra mussels are particularly sensitive to this compound,” said Dr. David Hammond, Senior Scientist at Earth Science Laboratories.
 “The concentration of copper Austin is using to control zebra mussels in their intake structure is less than one-50th of the EPA limit for drinking water.
 EarthTec QZ is approved for use in drinking water at concentrations far above what we’re actually dosing, and it’s being used in hundreds of water treatment plants around the country without adverse effects.”

 Zebra mussels were first discovered in Texas in 2009.
 Since then the tiny invaders have infested 18 lakes throughout the state, including Lake Austin and Lake Travis.
 Zebra mussels spread by hitching rides on boats and other recreational watercrafts.
 Adult zebra mussels can survive for a week or more out of water.
 Microscopic zebra mussel larvae, called veligers, can float freely downstream and survive in small pools of water.

 Once established, zebra mussels are prolific breeders.
 A single female can release up to a million eggs in a season.
 Zebra mussels that survive into adulthood attach themselves to hard surfaces and form thick colonies, smothering native mollusks and fouling infrastructure.
 Left unchecked, these colonies can quickly clog water intake structures and pipelines.